 Do Greyhounds Like To Cuddle?

-This is because their thyroid uses the food they consume surprisingly quickly, so they often need to sleep to conserve energy.
+This is because their thyroid uses the food they consume quickly, so they often need to sleep to conserve energy.

-You’ll find that they can sleep for up to 16 hours a day just to have enough energy to go on a couple of short walks.
+They can sleep for up to 16 hours a day just to have enough energy to go on a couple of short walks.
 Aside from walking and eating, they’d be happy to spend the whole day cuddled up with you.

 Studies also show that cuddling produces oxytocin, a hormone most associated with feelings of love and happiness.
 Cuddling with you increases their bond with you and makes them happy.